-I plan for tomatoes to go in the ground for memorial day weekend.
+I plan for tomatoes to go in the ground for memorial day weekend, visit the site here for the small garden sheds .
 Count back 8 weeks and start my tomatoes, peppers, cauliflower, and in Late March.
 This year I planted a flat April 7, after we got back from London.

 April 18,19,20: Clean Up Patriots Day

 Massachusetts has a very special state Holiday.
 Patriots’ DayP celebrates the battle of Lexington and Concord, the first battles of the American Revolution on April 19, 1775.
 It is now celebrated on the 3rd Monday of April.
 It is also the day of the Boston Marathon.
 Stefan and I have the day off work so we get a great early-spring 3-day weekend.